Our latest presentation:

 We recognize, and you should too, that $100.00 is a very low limit.
 If you anticipate that you may be in a situation where you will want to have a higher limit, you may contact the Chief Financial Officer prior to the event, to request an exception in a specific amount.
 If you make a request only after the fact, you will be deemed to have violated this provision of the Code.

-If there is a conflict between applicable international law and applicable United States law or any Argonaut policy, you must consult the Chief Financial Officer or the Chief Executive Officer to resolve any conflict.
-You are responsible for understanding and complying with all applicable U.S. and international laws associated with your business activity.
+Argonaut will comply with all applicable laws, rules, and regulations in each jurisdiction in which it does business.
+If there appears to be a conflict between applicable foreign law and applicable United States and Canadian law or any Argonaut policy, you must consult the Chief Financial Officer or the Chief Executive Officer to resolve any conflict.
+You are responsible for understanding and complying with all applicable U.S., Canadian and foreign laws rules and regulations associated with your business activity.

 All directors, officers, employees and other persons are prohibited from directly or indirectly falsifying or causing to be false or misleading any financial or accounting book, record or account.
 Everyone is prohibited from directly or indirectly manipulating an audit, and from destroying or tampering with any record, document or tangible object with the intent to obstruct a pending or contemplated audit, review or federal investigation.
 The commission of, or participation in, one of these prohibited activities or other illegal conduct will subject the perpetrator to federal penalties, as well as punishment of up to and including termination of employment.

-No director, officer, or employee of Argonaut may (i) directly or indirectly make or cause to be made a materially false or misleading statement, or (ii) omit to state, or cause another person to omit to state, any material fact necessary to make statements made not misleading in connection with the audit of financial statements by independent accountants, the preparation of any required reports whether by independent or internal accountants, or an other work which involves or related to the filing of a document with the Toronto Stock Exchange (“TSX).
+No director, officer, or employee of Argonaut may (i) directly or indirectly make or cause to be made a materially false or misleading statement, or (ii) omit to state, or cause another person to omit to state, any material fact necessary to make statements made not misleading in connection with the audit of financial statements by independent accountants, the preparation of any required reports whether by independent or internal accountants, or another work which involves or related to the filing of a document with the Toronto Stock Exchange (“TSX”) or Canadian Securities Administrators.

 In order to protect the investing public, securities laws make it illegal for those with material, non-public information to buy or sell securities (e.g., stocks, bonds, options).
 Violation of these laws may result in civil or criminal penalties.